acarl005/sudoku-ruby/README.md

 ##Learning Competencies

-* Model a simple real-world procedure in Ruby.
+* Model a simple real-world system in Ruby code
-* Use Psuedocode to model
+* Use Pseudocode effectively to model problem-solving
+* Practice single responsibility of methods
+* Practice effective naming of variables and methods

 ##Summary

-Starting with your attempt from the [previous iteration of the Sudoku solver](https://socrates.devbootcamp.com//challenges/75), we now want to add the ability to make guessing.

-What happens if a square can contain multiple possible numbers and you don't have enough information to conclude right then and there which number it is?
+More advanced Sudoku games can't be solved with the simple logic we used in Sudoku 1.
+It's time to upgrade your solver and tackle more complex boards.

-Most people who play Sudoku "guess," usually by writing possibilities in the corners of the square.
+Most people who attempt Sudoku games of intermediate or expert difficulty usually write potential possibilities in the corners of the current cell and investigate how a plugging in a value would play out in the game.
+Other Sudoku players use additional techniques to employ more than just the row, column, and box to narrow possibilities.

+In this challenge, the goal is to strengthen your algorithm to include guessing or more elaborate techniques.

 ##Releases

-###Release 0 : Implement a guessing-friendly version of Sudoku

-Once we've filled in all cells which have only one possible value, we have to guess.
+### Release 0 :  More Advanced Logic

+**Improve your Sudoku solver to solve the next five puzzles.**

+Puzzles 6 - 10 from `set-01_sudoku_puzzles.txt` can be solved using logic alone but require more than just identifying when a square has only one possible value.

+The `Sudoku#solve` method should still give up if it gets stuck.

+### Release 1:  Eduated Guessing

+**Improve your Sudoku solver to solve all of the puzzles.**

+Sooner or later, some Sudoku games require a form of guessing to solve the board successfully.
 Write out pseudocode for how that might work before you dive in!

-This solver should now be able to solve any Sudoku puzzle, although some will take a long time.
-Try it with the `sample.unsolved.txt` file in the source folder.

-### Release 1: Try your luck
+Use the Puzzles 11 - 15 from `set-01_sudoku_puzzles.txt` to test your algorithm.

+#### Choose your path:

+1) Use your existing algorithm to solve as many cells of your board using logic, and then let your new guessing alorithm take over.
+This may make your algorithm faster for boards containing cells with one possible value.

+2) Start from scratch and code a new solution that applies guessing from the beginning.
+If your Sudoku 1 code was written with single responsibility and great naming, you'll be able to leverage many of your existing methods.

+### Release 2: Benchmarking and competing to win

-The `source` folder of this repo includes 4 puzzle sets:
+The `source` folder of this repo includes 3 more puzzle sets:

-- set-01_sample.unsolved
 - set-02_project_euler_50-easy-puzzles
-- set-02_project_euler_50-easy-puzzles
+- set-03_peter-norvig_95-hard-puzzles
 - set-04_peter-norvig_11-hardest-puzzles

-If you haven't yet tried your hand at the harder puzzles, run your solver against them to see what happens.
+Run your solver against them to see what happens.

-Can your solver solve the hardest puzzles?

-How long does it take to solve one puzzle?

-How long does it take to solve all the puzzles in a set?

-### Release 2: Compete to win

 Here are the [results of a solver](http://norvig.com/sudoku.html) created by [Peter Norvig](http://en.wikipedia.org/wiki/Peter_Norvig)